vladen/aeroflow/documentation/readme.md

 or boolean value indicating lazy (false) or eager (true) enumeration of data sources,
 2) context data.
 When passed something other than function, it considered as context data.
-- [data] <code>any</code> - Arbitrary value passed as context data to each callback invoked by this flow as the last argument.

 **Example**
 ```js